4akhilkumar/CoronaVirus-Tracker/README.md

 # Coronavirus Tracker
-> Coronavirus Tracker can be useful to know the basic statistics of the Coronavirus cases of different states in the country and variations of the current day and prevous day.
+> Coronavirus Tracker can be useful to know the basic statistics of the Coronavirus cases of different states in the country and variations of the current day and previous day.

 ## About Coronavirus
 > Coronavirus disease (COVID-19) is an infectious disease caused by the SARS-CoV-2 virus.